Last updated May 2, 2022.

 Fluvoxamine is a type of antidepressant known as a selective serotonin reuptake inhibitor (SSRI).

-But it is also used to treat anxiety disorders such as panic disorder, post-traumatic stress disorder, obsessive-compulsive disorder, and social anxiety disorder.
+Besides being prescribed for depression, it is also used to treat anxiety disorders such as panic disorder, post-traumatic stress disorder, obsessive-compulsive disorder, and social anxiety disorder.

 2. Inositol May Be Helpful for Depression